Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Introduction

 We explicitly clarify here that the results in our work hold as the number of nodes $n$ tends to infinity, as opposed to the case when $n$ is fixed and we observe the network over an increasing number of points in time $\T$ or number of layers $K$.
 In some situations, $\K$ and $\T$ may also grow as $n$ tends to infinity.
-In the settings when we let $\K$ and $\T$ grow with $n$, we will denote these as $\Kn$ and $\Tn$ to emphasize their relationship with the number of nodes.
-However, we require that $\max(\Kn, \Tn)$ is at most order $\log (n)$ : $\max\{\Kn,\Tn\}=O\{\log(n)\}$.
+In the settings where we let $\K$ and $\T$ grow with $n$, we will denote these as $\Kn$ and $\Tn$ to emphasise their relationship with the number of nodes.